John02139/asmeconf/README.md

           *
           sample-figure-1.pdf,
           sample-figure-2a.pdf,
-          sample-figure-2b.pdf   -- figures for the example
+          sample-figure-2b.pdf   -- figures for the sample paper *
-          *
-          author-grid-style.pdf  -- example of title page with "authorgrid" option
+          examples/              -- a directory of examples:
+                                      -- nonlinear ode integration within LaTeX using Lua code -- fontspec for abstracts in 25 languages in one paper -- grid-style layout of author names/addresses
+                                      -- footers for government employees

 #### Author ####